Rubbish Disposal Locations Brisbane

 - Ferny Grove

-Residents of the city can drop recyclable materials at the four resource centers free of charge while waste vouchers or fee is required to dispose of green waste or general waste.
-Recycling at the four resource recovery stations has played a significant role in reducing waste that finds its way into the landfill.
+Recycling at the four centres has played a significant role in reducing waste that finds its way into landfill.

 Resource Recovery Centres Location and Opening Hours

 All four locations are open Christmas Day, Good Friday, Easter Sunday, New Year’s Day, and Boxing Day.